Co-Parenting | Read Time 8 Minutes.

 For LGBT people in particular, the process of conception can be complicated and expensive.
 Surrogacy is a less common option in the UK (due to the laws involved).
 The adoption process involves a rigorous application procedure.
 Because of these factors, co-parenting can be a safe and easier method of parenting, where you can raise a child with someone you trust.

 Co-parenting can also be an option for single LGBT people who are not in a relationship, yet wish to conceive a child naturally.
-Most people who co-parent choose to do so with close friends, so this method of raising a child can be a comfortable, more personal option.
+Furthermore, most people who co-parent choose to do so with close friends, so this method of raising a child can be a comfortable, more personal option.

 Some LGBT people believe that having a mother and a father are both important when raising a child.
 For example, two women in a relationship could co-parent with a man.
 This means they would have an equal influence on the child’s life, introducing both maternal and paternal figures.